rekhadhorigol/ViCodathon-hackathon-Rekha/README.md

 ### 3. Overall Evaluation

-After all interview questions are evaluated, Gemini synthesizes the individual evaluations into an overall assessment.
+After the interview, Gemini synthesizes the individual evaluations into an overall assessment containing the candidate's strengths, gaps, improvement areas, verdict, score, and recommendation.

 ---